-Day-in and day-out, for 145 years, the Naval Institute has fostered challenging debate and delivered the world’s most vigorous independent forum on naval, defense, and national security issues.
+Day-in and day-out, for over 148 years, the Naval Institute has fostered challenging debate and delivered the world’s most vigorous independent forum on naval, defense, and national security issues.
 Proceedings is widely read with a well-earned reputation for candor and independence.
 The Proceedings regularly feature articles written by young thought leaders in the Sea Services, many of whom will go on to be Chiefs of Naval Operations, Marine Corps and Coast Guard Commandants, Combatant Commanders, Systems Commanders, Secretaries of the Navy, Deputy Secretaries of Defense, as well as international chiefs of naval service.
 For example, Admiral James Stavridis, former Supreme Allied Commander, first wrote for Proceedings as an ensign.
 Fleet Admiral Ernest King won the General Prize Essay Contest as a lieutenant in 1909.
 Fleet Master Chief Paul Kingsbury won prizes in two essay contests this year.
 Admiral James (Sandy) Winnefeld, former Vice Chairman, Joint Chiefs of Staff, first published as a midshipman and won the General Prize Essay Contest as a Lieutenant Commander.

 If you are trying to reach the decision-makers in the U.S. Navy, Coast Guard, and Marine Corps no one comes close to the Naval Institute.
 Today our reach extends further than ever before as we have expanded into daily content for our influential readership.